AndrewIrwin/data-visualization/docs/130-graphics-output.md

 # invisble(dev.off())
 ```

-For a demonstration of text in other languages, please see [here](https://www.tidyverse.org/blog/2021/02/modern-text-features/).
-For a discussion of scaling plots see [here](https://www.tidyverse.org/blog/2020/08/taking-control-of-plot-scaling/).
+The `ragg` library and graphics output device also provides reliable rendering text in many (perhaps most) languages and a way to scale the size of images across different output formats.
+See the link below for more information.

 ## Further reading

 * Notes on [figure scaling in R Markdown](https://r4ds.had.co.nz/graphics-for-communication.html#figure-sizing) from R for Data Science.
+* For a demonstration of text in other languages, please see [here](https://www.tidyverse.org/blog/2021/02/modern-text-features/).
+For a discussion of scaling plots see [here](https://www.tidyverse.org/blog/2020/08/taking-control-of-plot-scaling/).